MadStu/space-trucker-trading-tracker/README.md

     - No errors or warnings were returned when passing through [PEP8online](http://pep8online.com/).

 - HTML
+    - No errors or warnings to show when passing through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fspace-trucker.herokuapp.com%2F).
 - CSS
     - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator).